 “It wasn’t the first time they tried the scene,” a police spokesperson said after the event.
 The gun had been made specially by the props team to simulate realistic rounds, but on that fateful night in March, it was loaded with a dummy bullet from a previous scene.

 Lee collapsed on set and was rushed to the hospital.
 He was in surgery for six hours, but to no avail.
-He died at 1:04 PM on March 31, 1993.
+Brandon Lee died at 1:04 PM on March 31, 1993.

-Authorities Investigate The ‘Accidental Shooting’ On The Crow That Killed Brandon Lee
+Authorities Investigate The ‘Accidental Shooting’ That Killed Brandon Lee

 Police initially believed that the squibs rigged on to Lee’s person had caused his wounds.
 “When the other actor fired a shot, the explosive charge went off inside the bag,” said officer Michael Overton.
 “After that, we don’t know what happened.”